Telenav/open-source-spec/osrm/doc/table_service.md

 ## Internal Logic

 ### One to many
-One to many's logic likes single direction dijkstra exploration, start from source and then expand out, after all destination candidates has been met then program will stop.
+One to many's logic likes single direction Dijkstra exploration, start from source and then expand out, after all destination candidates has been met then program will stop.

 #### One to many(mld)

 ##### MLD Algorithm
+MLD is the magic algorithm could promote to higher levels when two nodes are faraway, and while approaching destination it could also downgrade to lower levels.

-Let me use a simple graph to calculate shortest path for one source to one destination.
+Let's use a simple graph to describe how MLD speed up calculating shortest path for one source to one destination.

 ###### Graph Example
-Asssume we have a graph with 14 nodes.
-Based on [graph partition](./osrm_partition.md), we group all nodes in differernt cells(partition), the connection between cells have optimum minimum cuts.
-After [custmization](./osrm_customization.md), for each cell at different level, the cost metrix between inner nodes and outer nodes has been built.
+Assume we have a graph with 14 nodes.
+Based on [graph partition](./osrm_partition.md), we group all nodes in different cells(partition), the connection between cells have optimum minimum cuts.
+After [customization](./osrm_customization.md), for each cell at different level, the cost matrix between inner nodes and outer nodes has been built.
 Let's say graph partition result is generated as following rules:

 ```C++